gnilk/vcpu/README.md

 * debugbreak - https://github.com/scottt/debugbreak/blob/master/debugbreak.h - single file header, added to src/common

 # Details
-* Instruction set is documented in the file `InstructionSet.cpp` and `InstructionSet.h`
+* Instruction set is documented in the file `InstructionSetV1Def.h` and `InstructionSetV1Def.cpp`
 * Any kind of meta-statements for the compiler is not documented
 * The following sections are recognized; `.code` / `.text`, `.data`, `.bss` (not used)
 * Declaration of data is like: `dc.b 0x44, 0x11` (can also handle strings)